 Before we properly begin… hi.
 It’s been a hot minute.
 And by a hot minute, I mean that in February I was like, ‘oh yeah, baby, I am on a writing roll.
 This is my day!
 This is my month!
 This is my YEAR, baby!
 I am going to work on my writing every single day.’ and I actually did.
-I set-up a writing oasis in a spare room in the basement, spent a couple dollars on fancy pens and post-it’s, and mostly markedly, started a google doc entitled, ‘Book draft.’
+I set-up a writing oasis in a spare room in the basement, spent a couple dollars on fancy pens and post-it’s, and most markedly, started a google doc entitled, ‘Book draft.’

 You heard it here first folks.